EragonJ/bPack/readme.markdown

 bPack Version 2
 ================
-bPack is a framework that developed by hahahaha member <bu>, whom had been tried of doing basebuliding works.
+bPack is a PHP framework used by hahahaha.
+Initally written by its member bu, whom had been tried of doing basebuliding works.
 So he developed bPack to solve this problem.

-bPack is under developement, all structure are under **highly** possible changing risk.
+bPack is under developement, all structure are **highly** possible changing.